NikhilBagwe/JavaScript-and-MERN/JavaScript notes/14 - How JS executes code.md

 + Then code is executed - JS code can only be executed inside 'Execution Context'
   * Code Execution phase steps : This happens before 1st line of code is executed
-  1. Global Execution context is created.
+  1. Global Execution context is created and it is added into a stack.

 # How Global Execution context is created?